 Performance of Ionic and Flutter

-To be precise, Flutter is popular because it offers better performance that its arch rivals.
+To be precise, Flutter is popular because it offers better performance than its arch-rivals.
 Moreover, it is one of those frameworks which don’t require a bridge to communicate between the native modules as the native components are always available.

 Note that Flutter uses the Skia graphics library which permits the UI to be redrawn each time with alteration in the app view.
 Hence, Flutter can perform consistently even at 60 FPS.
 Note that when the context is about Cross-Platform App Development, Ionic is always a reliable option among developers.